 - who the course creator and provider is,

-- describes the course content fully without the sales blurb,
+- the course content description, fully without the sales blurb,

-- tells you clearly how the course will be delivered,
+- exactly “how” the course will be delivered,

-- clearly outlines what you are expected to do to make the course work for you,
+- clearly what you are expected to do to make the course work for you,

-- and provides for a clear feedback process to manage issues and disputes.
+- a clear feedback process to manage issues and disputes.